AJDxB/fgo-bond-calculator/README.md

 - FGO community for inspiration and feedback

 ## Changelog

+### v0.3.1 - Local Data & Automation
+- Switched to local servant data (`public/servants.json`) for faster and more reliable access
+- Added GitHub Actions workflow for automated data updates
+- Optimized data size by storing only required fields

 ### v0.3.0 - Runs to Max Calculator & Auto-calculations
 - Added quest runs calculator with multiple quest types